This is a question I constantly get asked on youtube. I would love to reply with a link and say “This is where I get origami paper from”.

-But truth is, I get paper from all over the place, if I go to a shop – any shop – I’m on the lookout for paper that can be used for origami, like a mad woman I riffle through craft supply sections.
+But honestly I get paper from all over the place, if I go to a shop – any shop – I’m on the lookout for paper that can be used for origami, I always thoroughly inspect craft supply sections.

 Lately I have been really enjoying a select few origami papers that I ordered on Amazon.
 You can see these paper are especially good for use in tutorials as you can see the creases clearly and each side is a different colour or there is a white side.
 The Aitoh 500 pack is the best value for money and is my favourite.